-For many travelers and locals alike, Mexico City’s Polanco is an easy pick for favorite neighborhood.
+For many travelers and locals alike, Mexico City’s Polanco is an easy pick for their favorite neighborhood.
 Set near Chapultepec Park and the main Paseo de la Reforma thoroughfare, the leafy area is home to upscale shopping, diverse restaurants, intimate parks and quiet side streets lined with elegant historic mansions and apartment buildings.
-It’s these streets that real estate investor and developer Octavio Aguilar—a 25-year resident of Polanco—walks to spot his next projects.
-Since the early 2000s, Aguilar has sought out buildings that have been historically designated (meaning, they can’t be torn down) and then, as he says, “purchases and protects them” by remodeling and restoring them to their original glory, then finding them a new purpose; many have been turned into offices or boutiques, for example.
+It’s these streets that real-estate investor and developer Octavio Aguilar—a 25-year resident of Polanco—walks to spot his next projects.
+Since the early 2000s, Aguilar has sought out buildings that have been historically designated (meaning, they can’t be torn down) and then, as he says, “purchases and protects them” by remodeling and restoring them to their original glory, consequently finding them a new purpose; many have been turned into offices or boutiques, for example.

 So when Aguilar heard that a stunning 1940s private home facing Lincoln Park—built in what was called the “California” style, with plenty of Spanish colonial revival elements—may be available, he worked hard to ensure the mansion’s then-owner felt comfortable that he’d be turning it over to the right hands, as the place had only ever had two owners in its lifetime.
 Once it was purchased, Aguilar’s team worked to “strip it to the original era—many things had been added over the years—and bring it back to life.”

 During the course of the three-and-a-half-year process, there were some thoughts about what this standout space could become; at one point, there was talk about it being rented to the Danish Embassy.
 “But then suddenly, I thought this has to be a place where people can stay,” says Aguilar.
 “This has to be a place where people can come and live the Polanco experience.”
 And so, Casa Polanco was born.